raajeshmenghwar/wazuh-soc-siem-solution/network-monitoring/suricata-ids-integration.md

 * The Emerging Threats rule set offers a great baseline.
 * Logs are ingested via the `eve.json` file using Wazuh’s `<localfile>` configuration.
 * Use the Wazuh Dashboard for easy visibility and alert triage.

----

-Let me know if you'd like this exported as a `.md` file or integrated into your documentation repo.